 Usually, my 2007 embroidered piece, Self Portrait: A Personal History of Fashion is on display in its semi-permanent home at the Woods Hole Library.
 But this fall, it’s been is on view at the Cahoon Museum in Cotuit MA, as part of my exhibit, “Bedtime Stitches” through Dec.
 22, 2020.

 An old acquaintance wrote to tell me that she brought three generations of her family to see the show in Lowell during Thanksgiving weekend.
 She found out about the exhibit through an article in the Boston Globe about its abrupt cancellation at another venue, due to its political content.
 She said they enjoyed seeing the new political stuff as well as the earlier work, but she especially wanted me to know that her 4 year old granddaughter was so taken with my self portrait that they couldn’t tear her away.
 For little Emma, seeing the progression of dolls opened up the concept of growing up, which led to her asking lots of questions.
 I love hearing accounts like this, because it reaffirms my intention to make art for all ages, whether it’s book illustration or stand alone embroidered pieces like this one.

 This piece seems to resonate with a lot of people whose lives parallel the same time period.
-I can’t tell you how many women tell me they had an alpaca poncho, too!
+I can’t tell you how many women remark that they had an alpaca poncho, too!
 As well as clothing memories, we all have a personal soundtrack that goes with different times in our lives.
 This video is a nostalgic tour through fashion and music that my husband Rob and I put together.
 At the end, there’s a list of the music.